-7 A CDR representative arrangement is a written contract between a CDR representative and their CDR principal that meets the minimum requirements listed in subrule 1.10AA(2) of the CDR Rules.
+7 A CDR representative arrangement is a written contract between a CDR representative and their CDR representative principal.
+The requirements for this arrangement are outlined in CDR Rules, rule 1.10AA.

-8 CDR Rules, paragraph 1.10AA(2)(d)(iii).
+8 CDR rules, subrule 1.10AA(4)(a)(iib).